ccswbs/UoGd7-Training/features/howto-accessiblevideo.md

 ![Example of video embed code page](/images/videoembedcodepage.PNG)

-**Note:** You will only be able to view the embed code if you are logged in and have editing privledges.
+**Note:** You will only be able to view the embed code if you are logged in and have editing privileges.